TechWorksHub/best-practice-guide/source/cookbook.rst

 * Establishing which AI approach we’re going to use
 * Engineering a pipeline to train our approach in the best possible way
-* Checking this training results in an AI algorithm that does all the things it should, and none of the things it shouldn’t
+* Building confidence that this training results in an AI algorithm that does all the things it should, and none of the things it shouldn’t

 +----------------------------------------------------+----------+----------+